Tuesday, June 6, 2023

 Getting a light buzz is no longer enough for young drinkers who want to enjoy a brew that doesn’t give them a hangover, and may even impact them positively.
 Enter mushroom beer.

 For many people, the most obvious reason to enjoy a beer is that it makes them feel good.
 After all, with its high-calorie count and substantial alcohol content, it’s not exactly a healthy drink.
-And a taste for beer’s flavor is typically acquired.
+And a taste for beer’s bitter flavor profile is typically acquired — a small price to pay for the drink’s effects.

 But a growing trend in brewing is looking to change all that, and offer a drink that packs the same flavor punch as a more traditional option, but goes a step further when it comes to its other benefits.